vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 K. p.
 104 Kanakhala- A (on the Ganges about

 two miles from Haridvāra) v.
 84.30, Anu 25.13, V Dh.
 S. 85.14, K. II.
 37. 10-11, SK.
 I. 1.
 2. 11 (where Rudra destroyed Daksayajña).
 Vā.
 83.21, Vām.
-4.57; vide T.P, p.377; B (under Gayā between Uttara and Dakşina Manasa) Vā.
+4.57; vide T.P, p.377; B (under Gayā between Uttara and Dakṣina Manasa) Vā.
 111. 7, Ag.
 115.23, N. II.
 46.46; C (under Nar mada) M. 183.69, P. I. 20.67 (where Garuda practised tapas): D (under Mathura) Var.
 152.40-49 (where a barber Kampilya in Pancala country bathed in Yamunā and was born as

 a brāhmana) Kancanāksi--(r. near Naimisa forest)

 Vām.
 83.2 kañci or Kancipuri-vide pp. 711-712

 above.
 A-one of the seven holy cities, capital of the Colas and a Devisthāna called Annapürnā.
 P. VI.
 110.5, Devi Bh.
 VII.
 38.8, Br, IV, 5.6-10 and IV, 39.15, Bh.
 X. 79.14, Vā.
 104.76, P.IV.
 17.67, Bār.
 S. 111.
-124 (a Sakta kşetra).
+124 (a Sakta kṣetra).
 In a new Inscription of Jayavarman I from Cambodia a king of Kanci appears to be referred to (vide Inscriptions du Cambodge' edited by G. Coedes, vol. I p.
 8 'adhārmikajana--dhvāntam navodi tavivasvatā akañcipura-nrpa... (rest

 lost); B (under Narmada, P. I. 17.8 Kantipuri-vide p.
 678 note 1535 above.